 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenues are recognized as soon as they are both measurable and available.
+Revenues are recognized when they have been earned and they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are recognized as revenues when the expenditure is made.
+If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are recognized as revenues when the expenditure is made and the amounts are expected to be collected within 1 year of the fiscal year end.
 A ninety day availability period generally is used for revenue recognition for most other governmental fund revenues.
 Expenditures generally are recorded when a liability is incurred, as under the accrual basis of accounting.
-However, expenditures related to net pension liability and other post employment benefit obligations are recorded only when payment is due.
+However, expenditures related to net pension liability and other postemployment benefit liability are recognized later based on specific accounting rules applicable to each, generally when payment is due.